JosephKY/outagerecorder/README.md

 1. Ping multiple IP addresses at the same time
 2. Automatically record outages with configurable outage thresholds
 3. Automatically record all-time ping history
-4. View your all-time ping history as a visual line graph (currently a work in progress)
+4. Colorful ping logs based on the ping's performance
-5. Colorful ping logs based on the ping's performance
+5. Choose between a traditional ping log feed or a ping graph

 ### Usage
 Easy way: double click `run.bat`.
 It will install the required packages and run `index.js` for you.